Awsomgamr999/KSA-Mod-Manager/README.md

 - You can now launch the game from KSAMM.
 If you have a Mod Loader (StarMap) configured and specify it's path when prompted it will use the Mod Loader, otherwise it will boot the base game.
 - Bug fixes to UpdateHelper.exe
 - Changed license to MIT
+## 0.1.4
+- Added the ability for modders to specify metadata.
+- Updated the visuals.
+(Still in a command prompt)
+- Specified `[dependencies]` within ksamm.toml now auto install as long as correct information is given.
+- `set paths` now has an otion to automatically look for paths.
+## 0.1.5
+- Hotfix for critical issues in 0.1.4
+- Added a check for BOM data to make KSAMM `toml` reading more robust.
+Check out information on [Byte Order Marks](https://en.wikipedia.org/wiki/Byte_order_mark) here.
+## 0.1.5a
+- Hotfix for critical issues in 0.1.5
+- Mod developer metadata in `ksamm.toml` has been unlocked.
+You can now specify any metadata that you see fit and it will appear.
+- LICENSE.txt has been repackaged into `KSAModManager.zip`.
+It was forgotten in the previous release.

 ## Quickstart Guide:
 1. Run KSAModManager.exe
 2. Select "1" to specify your Manifest and Content\ paths.
+Select 2 for automatic searching and 1 for manual entering of directories.
+In the case of main game files, please only go to the "Kitten
-Please only go to the "Kitten Space Agency" folder, the program will handle the rest.
+    Space Agency" folder, the program will handle the rest.
 3. Put zips of mods in the "ModSetup" folder.
 4. Select "2" to install mods.